Saint-Paul-Orthodox-Church/Rosary/SorrowfulRosary.md

 THE MYSTERIES

-Here follows a list of simple phrases which may, as an aid to both memory and devotion, be added to the recitation of each Hail Mary after the Holy Name of Jesus is said, in this wise: Hail Mary, full of grace, the Lord is with thee.
+To be added to the recitation of each Hail Mary after the Holy Name of Jesus is said, for example:

-Blessed art thou among women, and blessed is the fruit of thy womb, Jesus, whom we ask to increase our faith.
+Hail Mary, full of grace, the Lord is with thee.
+Blessed art thou among women, and blessed is the fruit of thy womb, Jesus, *whom we ask to increase our faith*.
 Holy Mary, Mother of God, pray for us sinners, now and in the hour of our death.
 Amen.

-**The Prologue of the Rosary** - Said daily upon the first three small beads before the medal.
+**The Prologue of the Rosary**

 I. Faith, "...Whom we ask to increase our faith."